InterviewsPilot

 • Focus on Problem-Solving: Instead of "I'm the best salesperson," say, "I enjoy the challenge of understanding a client's unique pain points, which led to me exceeding our quarterly target by 20%."

 • Show Growth: Share what you learned from a setback.
-This demonstrates self-awareness and resilience, which are highly valued traits (CareerVillage, n.d.).
+This demonstrates self-awareness and resilience without pretending your path has been perfect.

 What Strategies Make You Stand Out in a Competitive Interview?